The Dry Canyon Rock Climbing

 For rest day fun, visit nearby Kartchner Caverns State Park, just to the north.

 Getting ThereDrive east on Interstate 10 from Tucson for about 40 miles.
 Exit at Arizona Hwy.
 90, heading south towards Sierra Vista.
-Drive south for about 12.5 miles and carefully make a right onto an unmarked dirt road.
+Drive south for about 12.5 miles and carefully make a right on a dirt road just past milepost 302.